-This holiday season I had some time to install some much needed ESXi updates in my homelab.
+This holiday season I had some time to install some much needed vSphere updates in my homelab.
 Since I have a small number of hosts to patch, I often update them manually instead of using vLCM (or VUM previously) as you would do in a production grade environment.
 The update in my case consisted of 2 parts.

 - Update ESXi